Struct fortanix_sgx_abi::Usercalls [−][src]

 This function will never be succesful in libraries.
 See the

-documentation on how to use threads with libraries.
+library documentation on how to use threads with libraries.

 Signals to userspace that this enclave needs to be destroyed.